 In this Essay, we call for the introduction of a horizontal fiduciary duty among directors and corporate officers.
 The proposed duty would complement, rather than replace, the fiduciary duty that corporate officers owe the corporation and the shareholders.
 We argue that the institution of a horizontal fiduciary duty would (1) lead to improved decisionmaking and information sharing on boards; (2) enable board members to vindicate themselves in situations in which another board member is the one to breach the fiduciary duty; (3) attract more capable individuals to serve as directors; and (4) improve corporate management and governance.

-Eckstein, Asaf and Parchomovsky, Gideon, "Toward a Horizontal Fiduciary Duty in Corporate Law" (2018).
-Faculty Scholarship.
+Eckstein, Asaf and Parchomovsky, Gideon, "Toward a Horizontal Fiduciary Duty in Corporate Law" (2019).
+All Faculty Scholarship.
 1968.